yuuushio/kNN-NaiveBayes-Classifier/README.md

 The original dataset was normalized using Weka.

-*Currently only works for two classes, as it's based on a pre-defined specification for analyzing/classfying Pima Indian Diabetes dataset.*
+*Currently only works for two classes (binary classification), as it's based on a pre-defined specification for analyzing/classfying Pima Indian Diabetes dataset.*

 ### Usage
 ```bash